Header Banner

-How To: Make a High Velocity, Aerosol-Fueled Vortex Cannon
+How to Make a High Velocity, Aerosol-Fueled Vortex Cannon

 For a number of years, I have had a vortex cannon on the top of my list of projects to attempt.
 Creating a sturdy cone for the barrel has always been a hurdle in the design, one I finally found a solution for in this video.